avocadogeek/avocadogeek/README.md

-- 👋 Hi, I’m @daryl-goh
+- 👋 Hi, I’m
-- 👀 I’m interested in the areas of cloud computing, python, SQL
+- 👀 I’m interested in t
-- 🌱 I’m currently learning python, SQL, C
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on any projects that allows me to learn and grow!
-- 📫 Connect with me on https://www.linkedin.com/in/darylgohdahui/
+- 📫 Connect with me

 <!---
 daryl-goh/daryl-goh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.